silbermm/magnitude_db/README.md

 A new database written in pure Elixir for the purposes of exploring Database design and development.

->> Not for use in production software, this is a learning
+>Not for use in production software, this is a learning
->> project.
+> project.

 ## Design Choices

-This DB uses log-structured lsm-tree indexes
+Log-structured DB with lsm-tree indexes